RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 oc logs importer-fc34-original -f
 ```

-You should see an output similar to below:
+You should see an output similar to below, showing import progress:

 ~~~bash
 I0319 02:41:06.647561       1 importer.go:51] Starting importer